This is part two of our discussion on the theme of exile in the Bible.

-This is part 2 of our new podcast series prepping for our video release on the Exile theme in the Bible.
-In part 1 (0 - 5:30), Jon and Tim recap their earlier conversation in the first episode.
+This is part two of our new podcast series prepping for our video release on the exile theme in the Bible.
+In part one (0:00-5:30), Jon and Tim recap their earlier conversation in the first episode.
 Tim explains that when the Hebrews returned from exile to Jerusalem under Persian rule, their empire and city was in shambles, but they kept clinging to this promise that God had given their ancestral father, Abraham.

-In part 2 (5:30 - 18:10), Tim explains that the exile metaphor became a theme that runs through the entire Bible.
+In part two (5:30-18:10), Tim explains that the exile metaphor became a theme that runs through the entire Bible.
 The Hebrew Bible authors wrote Genesis believing that humanity has been exiled from the Garden of Eden and perfect unity with God.
 The Hebrews believed that their exile represented all humanity’s exile of heaven and earth being separated from each other.

 Jon comments about how often times people feel displaced in life.
 Many people feel melancholic, knowing they should be at home here on earth, but often times wondering why life can be so hard and why humans make it harder with how they behave.
 Tim summarizes Walker Percy and says the fundamental mystery of the universe is why we feel so alone in the world.